non4me21/estate-price-prediction/README.md

 - Selenium

 ## Dataset
 Dataset consist 7000 records of flats and apartments located in Wrocław in mieszkania_wspolrzedne.csv.
+Data was mined from site otodom, polish online market for houses/flats/apartments.
 Columns in dataset are: address, latitude, longitude, number of rooms, floor area in squared metres and price in zloty.

 ## Machine learning algorithm
 After consideration of few algoritms random forest algorithm had the best results.
 Parametres has been tuned in tuning.py using method from scikit-learn.
 Model is saved in model.sav file.